thitipongroo/sentinel-iot-platform/docs/scaling.md

 sentinel_telemetry_received_total: 10,800/min sustained
 ```

-At 1,000 req/s, PostgreSQL CPU was the first resource to saturate (~70% on a 4-core host).
-Redis and the JVM had significant headroom remaining.
+PostgreSQL CPU was the first resource to saturate (~70% on a 4-core host).
+Redis and the JVM had significant headroom.
 Adding a read replica would push the bottleneck past 3,000 req/s without any code change.